r-devel/rdevguide/02-getting_started.md

 For development and testing, you need only the quick development build.
 The quick build avoids building the manuals, which are generally not needed for development and testing.

 However, even for the quick build there are some [default requirements](https://github.com/r-windows/r-base/blob/master/quick-build.sh).
-For instance, MiKTeX is to be installed in `C:/Program Files` and you have 64-bit R. If necessary, these defaults can be customised.
-The installation path of MiKTeX can be customised [here](https://github.com/r-windows/r-base/blob/50a229fc76c50a5fb42c0daa367466aaf2318171/quick-build.sh#L13) whereas the Windows bit can be customised [here](https://github.com/r-windows/r-base/blob/50a229fc76c50a5fb42c0daa367466aaf2318171/quick-build.sh#L6).
+For instance, MikTeX is to be installed in `C:/Program Files` and you have 64-bit R. If necessary, these defaults can be customised.
+The installation path of MikTex can be customised [here](https://github.com/r-windows/r-base/blob/50a229fc76c50a5fb42c0daa367466aaf2318171/quick-build.sh#L13) whereas the Windows bit can be customised [here](https://github.com/r-windows/r-base/blob/50a229fc76c50a5fb42c0daa367466aaf2318171/quick-build.sh#L6).

 If you are a maintainer of the Windows CRAN releases then, the full installer build is available for building the complete installer as it appears on CRAN.
 It will build both the 32-bit and 64-bit R, the pdf manuals, and the installer program.
 You will use this to create the binary builds and not when building R from the source yourself.

+## How to download the R sources directly or from the svn repository?

+  * To download the R sources on Windows, you can use `tar` from the RStudio terminal.

+  * If you want to checkout the sources from svn, it is probably best to install an SVN client.
+Either TortoiseSVN (https://tortoisesvn.net/, command line tool, and Windows Explorer integration) or SlikSVN (https://sliksvn.com/download/, just the command line tool) is recommended.
+They have simple Windows installers and you can use svn straight-away from Windows cmd or RStudio terminal.

 ## See also